How to submit a story

 - Please give me a day or two to read.
 I don't mind being reminded, but not every ten minutes!
 If you haven't heard back after a week then please remind me anyway.
 I always reply, so something must have gone wrong, or I may be away.

 That's it.
 It's very simple to do.
 If I like the story I will say so.
 If not, then I will say so, too.
 If I think it needs further work I will say so.
 If I choose to accept it then I will add it to my publishing schedule, and will say so.
+Be aware that we have a queue for publishing.
+For instant gratification you need a different publisher.
+For a quality selection of authors and stories then you need us.

 Do be aware that we will always put your story into our house style.
 While we may sometimes achieve amazingly fancy work to attempt to mirror your heart's desire on formatting that is because we can, and we have chosen to because we believe it is essential to your story.
 We reserve the right not to, and to make other layout changes that are necessary in order to make our publishing as painless for you and for us as possible.